 With the perfect mix of resort golf and some of the UK's most rugged links layouts, it is easy to see why Wales continues to be a customer favourite.
-From the luxurious 2010 Ryder Cup venue, Celtic Manor, and critically-acclaimed Royal Porthcawl in the south, to stunning coastal links in the north like Royal St David’s, Aberdovey, and Nefyn & District, there is a wealth of golf quality and quantity in Wales.
+From the luxurious 2010 Ryder Cup venue, Celtic Manor, and critically-acclaimed Royal Porthcawl in the south, to stunning coastal links in the north like Royal St David’s, Aberdovey, and Nefyn & District, there is a wealth of quality golf in Wales.

 Away from the course, the buzzing cities of Cardiff, Swansea and Newport offer unbeatable nightlife for those looking to make the most of their time away!

 - Royal Porthcawl and Royal St David's Golf Clubs

 - 2010 Ryder Cup host Celtic Manor Resort

 - Majestic castles and stunning unspoilt scenery

 Golf in Wales is golf as it should be — offering unspoiled landscapes, breathtaking vistas, and a friendly welcome wherever you go.
 You will no doubt recognize many of its famous courses as well as be astounded by the quality of golf and the great value that can be found in the Principality.

 Former Walker Cup venue Royal Porthcawl – host of the 2014 and 2017 Senior Open Championships – is as good as any links you care to mention, and with legendary tracks like Royal St Davids, Nefyn and Pennard lying in wait for the visiting golfer there’s no shortage of seaside golf in this wonderfully scenic land.
 And that’s saying nothing of the ever-popular Celtic Manor, where you’ll find the mighty Twenty Ten Ryder Cup layout.

 Wales is the hidden gem of UK golf